Choosing the Perfect Christmas Tree

-You don’t have to celebrate Christmas to appreciate the beauty of a Christmas tree.
-However, if you’d like, it’s easy to enjoy the tradition by selecting and even cutting a real holiday tree of your own.
+You don’t have to celebrate Christmas to appreciate the beauty of a Christmas tree, but if you want to fully experience the joyful tradition of selecting and cutting a real holiday tree of your own, keep reading for our best tips and advice for choosing the perfect one.

 Whether you’re buying a pre-cut tree from a farm or another vendor, or you plan to choose and cut your own Christmas tree at a do-it-yourself farm (or a forest, if you have the proper Christmas tree cutting permit), there are ways to look for and inspect a tree to make sure it will be a good match for your home.

-Measure your space, and be certain that the tree will be far from a fireplace, radiator, or other heat source (but close to electrical outlets so that you can safely plug in lights).
+Measure your space, and be certain that the tree will be far from a fireplace, radiator, or another heat source (but close to electrical outlets so that you can safely plug in lights).

 Once you’ve got your measurements, it’s time to head out in search of the holiday spirit while considering the type, health, and appearance of your ideal tree.